dwdas9/home/articles/SharePoint/SharePoint216FarmUpgrade.md

 ### Usability

 - Unstructured navigation lacking distinct, easily recognizable groups and consistency.
-- The UI of MyThe Client Home page is appealing, but site menus and contents are not easily identifiable against a glittery background.
+- The UI of Home page is appealing, but site menus and contents are not easily identifiable against a glittery background.
 - Absence of quick links across all sites for better navigation.
 - Presence of broken links.